tldr-pages/tldr/pages/common/ical.md

 # ical

-> Program to display english Calendar on your terminal.
+> A Hirji/Islamic calendar and converter for the terminal.
 > More information: <https://manned.org/ical>.

 - Display the current month's calendar: